CompareGuru Financial Services is an authorised financial services provider FSP. 47696

 Everybody thinks they’re the best driver.
 The truth of the matter, though, is that even if you are – it isn’t always up to you.
 Accidents happen quickly, and for a number of reasons.
-In day-to-day commuting we all contribute.
+In day-to-day commuting, we all contribute to the chaos.
 You think you’ll never be in a head-on collision.
 Or you’ll never accidentally reverse into an open man-hole and break your control-arm clean off, but hey, it happens.

 This phenomenon, known as optimism bias, is something we’re all prone to.
 This is when people think they’re less likely than others to have something bad happen to them.
 It works right across all of our expectations, but this means that our expectations and reality aren’t always aligned.

 So, many people believe they just don’t need insurance, until they really do.

 Well, say you drive a cheapish car.
 You may might think that your skadonk repairs will be pretty cheap, too.
 But, they’re not.

 Wait until the cambelt snaps and bends all of your valves.
 Oh, brother, I hope you like the taste of 2-minute noodles for the next three months.

 Repairs can be exorbitant without vehicle insurance.
 Even worse, if your car is written off in an accident, most people just don’t have the means to buy a new one.
 Here’s something worth knowing: If the cost of repairs is more than 70% of the value of a car, that’s considered a write off.

 That’s the standard in the South African insurance industry.
 Which means that even a fender bender can result in hefty expenses.

 For a lot of people, a car is just a means to get from point A to B. You pick up a few dings or scratches here and there and it’s not the end of the world.
 The car functions and that’s all that matters.